ORACLE: A rigorous metric and method to explore all near-optimal designs for energy systems: Numerical experiments

 The methods (Figure \ref{fig:distance-oracle-small-tech-list}) show a stark contrast.
 ORACLE consistently outperforms all others and converges rapidly.
 ORACLE reaches a 1 GW tolerance in just 30 iterations, and converges to the desired tolerance (0.1 GW) within 144 iterations.
 None of the other methods even reach the 1 GW threshold within 200 iterations.
 The convergence of ORACLE is ``noisy" compared to the other methods due to the numerical tolerances used when solving problem \eqref{eq: maxmin_dist_prob}, which becomes visible when the distance becomes small.

-One group of methods (HSJ and SPORES) shows minimal improvement, maintaining a nearly constant distance throughout\footnote{We emphasize that although the maximum distance remains constant, this does not mean that the size of the approximations necessarily remains constant (they could be growing or shrinking in other directions).}.
-As the maximum distance will only change if a search direction ($w_k$ in problem \eqref{eq:MGA}) is picked that coincides with the direction of maximum distance, this result indicates that HSJ and SPORES never pick such a search direction.
+HSJ shows minimal improvement, maintaining a nearly constant distance throughout.
+Similarly, SPORES initially improves rapidly before reaching a plateau.
+The maximum distance will only change\footnote{We emphasize that whenever the maximum distance remains constant, this does not mean that the size of the approximations necessarily remains constant (they could be growing or shrinking in other directions).} if a search direction ($w_k$ in problem \eqref{eq:MGA}) is picked that coincides with the direction of maximum distance.
+Both HSJ and SPORES generate a sequence of search directions that are autocorrelated (the search direction at iteration $k$ depends on previous weights).
+This autocorrelation may cause HSJ and SPORES to explore only a restricted part of the near-optimal space.
 Another group (Random, VMM, ERG) exhibits sporadic progress, reducing the maximum distance from 40 GW to around 4.5 GW within 200 iterations.
 The initial, rapid improvement of VMM is due to the systematic optimization for the ``real" range of each decision variable.
 After this phase, VMM is equivalent to the Random method, which has a chance to select the direction of maximum separation.
 As the ERG and Random methods are also similar to each other, it is unsurprising that these methods have similar trajectories.